‘Beauty And The Beast’ LeFou’s Gay Moment Details, Josh Gad Talks His Character

 — Beauty and the Beast (@beourguest) February 27, 2017

-In the song “Gaston,” LeFou is seen giving Gaston a “shoulder rub and a few winks and nods,” according to Screenrant.
+In the song “Gaston,” LeFou is seen giving Gaston a “shoulder rub and a few winks and nods,” according to Screen Rant.

 Without watching the movie, the conservatives are up in arms against it because the Beauty and the Beast director told Attitude magazine that LeFou not only wanted to be like Gaston but also wanted to kiss him.